 Of total electricity production during 2012, 86.6% was generated by thermoelectric plants that use gas, coal, heavy fuel oil or diesel oil, while the remaining 13.4% was generated by hydroelectric plants and wind generators, which are owned by the public company EGEHID.
 The high voltage transmission company (known as ETED), which is a subsidiary of CDEEE, owns approximately 95% of the country's power grid and is the only company that offers transmission services; the remainder of the remaining power grid is privately owned.
 At December 31, 2012, ETED charged US\$0.00763 per kilowatt/hour to transmit electricity produced by generation companies at high voltage through the country's power grid.
 Distribution is provided by companies that purchase electricity from electricity generators to sell in regulated and unregulated markets to end users.
-At present, 100% of distribution is controlled by CDEEE through three distribution companies: Empresa Distribuidora de Electricidad del Norte, S.A. or "Ede Norte", Empresa Distribuidora de Electricidad del Sur, S.A., or "Ede Sur" and Empresa Distribuidora de Electricidad del Este, S.A., or "Ede Este".
+At present, 100% of distribution is controlled by CDEEE through three distribution companies: Empresa Distribuidora de Electricidad del Sur, S.A., or "Ede Sur" and Empresa Distribuidora de Electricidad del Sur, S.A., or "Ede Sur" and Empresa Distribuidora de Electricidad del Sur, S.A., or "Ede Sur" and Empresa Distribuidora de Electricidad del Sur, S.A., or "Ede Sur" and Empresa Distribuidora de Electricidad del Sur, S.A., or "Ede Este".